 Payment plans are available.
-Contact the registrar for more details.

 We recommend a starting age of between five and seven for traditional music lessons.
-The Suzuki method, available for children as young as age is available in strings, flute, piano and guitar.
+The Suzuki method, available for children as young as age 3 is available in strings, flute, piano and guitar.
 It is appropriate and rewarding to begin vocal study at any age and we have faculty trained to meet the needs of students in all developmental stages.
 For more detailed information regarding private voice lessons and group classes please visit the voice department webpage.

 As a non-profit we cannot afford to give lessons away for free.
 Trial lessons, offered at the normal lesson price, offer students a chance to meet with a teacher to assess whether this is a good match and visit our community before a commitment is made.

 If you would like to schedule a trial lesson please fill out and submit the student profile form and a member of our placement team will contact you or contact us directly at:

 Hingham Placement Coordinator, 781 749 7565 ext 10 (Hingham), Nancy Meredith - Duxbury Campus Manager email@example.com 781 934 2731 ext 11 (Duxbury)

 If you have already scheduled a trial lesson with a member of our placement team, and would like to pay online, you can go to the Trial Lessons web page and use the appropriate paypal button for payment and bring the printed receipt to the front desk when you come for the lesson.